 An overview of the qualities and characteristics likely to have relative value.
-A townscape may be valued by different stakeholders for a variety of reasons.
+A townscape may be valued by different stakeholders for a variety of reasons

-- The River Thames and riverside open spaces, including the Thames Path and Capital Ring Walk of recreational, historical, and natural value. - Biodiversity value including Ham Lands and Ham Common Nature Reserves. - Exceptional heritage and historic landscape value across much of the area as described in the register of parks and gardens, conservation area appraisals and national and local listed building citations. - The cultural importance of the influence of 17th century landscape design and perceptions of wilderness. - Historic buildings such as Ham House provide significant destinations within the area (Ham House is now owned by the National Trust).
-They contribute to the area's identity and offer a sense of grandeur and history. - Petersham Common and the Royal Star and Garter Home form a distinctive landmark and backdrop to the area, including within views eastwards along the Thames and over Petersham Meadow, as well as in more distant views such as from Kingston Bridge. - Many valued views and vistas, including: - the designed tree-lined view towards Ham House from Ham Common; - views along the River Thames from both banks, to Richmond Hill and Petersham Common; - Teddington Lock bridge and the Ham War Memorial: - views across the River Thames from Ham House to Marble Hill House; - views from Richmond Terrace (within Richmond Town Centre and Riverside character area) to Petersham Meadow and the River Thames as painted by Turner.
+- The River Thames and riverside open spaces, including the Thames Path and Capital Ring Walk of recreational, historical, and natural value.
+Recreational value of the riverside activities including boating, paddle boarding. - · Harmonious, high aesthetic and semi-rural quality of the open spaces and high scenic townscape character. - Open spaces including areas of MOL, Ham Lands and Ham Common, their sense of openness and biodiversity value. - Exceptional heritage and historic interest across much of the area which gives strong character through historic buildings, boundary walls etc. Refer to the Register of Parks and Gardens, conservation area appraisals and national and local listed building citations. - The cultural importance of the influence of 17th century landscape design and perceptions of wilderness. - Historic buildings such as Ham House provide significant destinations within the area (Ham House is now owned by the National Trust).
+They contribute to the area's identity and offer a sense of

+- grandeur and history. - Petersham Common and the Royal Star and Garter Home form a distinctive landmark and backdrop to the area, including within views eastwards along the Thames and over Petersham Meadow, as well as in more distant views such as from Kingston Bridge. - Many valued views and vistas, including: - sequential views in all directions from Ham House across the River Thames, York House Gardens, Eel Pie Island, Orleans House, Marble Hill House and Petersham Meadows and Common, Richmond Hill and the Star and Garter; - the designed tree-lined view from Ham House towards Ham Common along Ham Avenues; - the designed view from Ham House east towards the Gatehouse, and west along Ham Gate Avenue towards Ham Gate, Richmond Park: - from St Andrew's Church to Ham War Memorial: - from the weir east, near Thames Young Mariners; - views from Richmond Terrace (within Richmond Town Centre and Riverside character area) to Petersham Meadow and the River Thames as painted by Turner.

-Fig. 221: Ham Pond forms a naturalistic feature on Ham Common
+Fig. 222: Ham Pond forms a naturalistic feature on Ham Common